Clemapfel/jluna/docs/manual.md

 cpp called
 ```

 For lambdas with different signature, they would of course expect 1, 2, etc. many arguments.
 The correct number of arguments is enforced at runtime.

+This exact same process of assigning lambdas to julia-side variables also works in module scope using `jluna::Module.assign` which makes it possible to construct entire modules consisting of only c++-side functionality.

 ## Arrays